arajv11/NJITMilestone3/README.md

 # Mock sales site for wrist watches(CatchWatch)

+# About the app: I built this to practice making a full stack application to showcase online shopping experience

+# How to use:

+# Technologies used:

+MongoDB, Express, React, Node, React-Bootstrap, Fontawesome, axios, react-router-dom, bcryptjs, dotenv, jsonwebtoken, mongoose

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).